 A new manager is a big uncertainty for the people who will be managed by the person.
 They don’t know if she is a skilled professional or someone that received the job through simple connections or nepotism.
 This is why new managers should work diligently to build credibility in the first weeks and months of employment.
 This is done by truly taking the time to get to know your colleagues, listening to them and working as a team.
 By doing so, you build up trust and become effective in building that credibility as a manager.

 One of the fastest ways to build a good rapport with your team members is to show that you are invested in their success as well as your own.

 Be Open And Honest

 Possibly one of the most important skills new managers need to have is the ability to be open and honest with their team.
-Admitting to them that you are on a learning curve with the new position and will do your best by them, and telling them you will likely make mistakes along the way, but will learn from them will only help to humanise you in their eyes.
+Admitting to them that you are on a learning curve with the new position and will do your best by them and telling them you will likely make mistakes along the way but will learn from them will only help to humanise you in their eyes.
 Always be honest with your employees so that they can trust you and create a true team that relies on transparency and openness.

 Head of Training and Development

 Please click below for other relevant management tips and advice.

 strategies to improve your skills as a manager.